aland-omed/ElderGuard/README.md

 - **Harun Hameed**
 - **Zhir Jamil**

+Project developed as a graduation project at Komar University of Science and Technology.

 ## License

-Copyright © 2025 Komar University of Science and Technology.
-All Rights Reserved.

-This project is licensed for educational and non-commercial use only.
-See the [COPYRIGHT.md](COPYRIGHT.md) file for details.
+This project is licensed under the MIT License - see the [COPYRIGHT.md](COPYRIGHT.md) file for details.

 ## Acknowledgments

-- Komar University of Science and Technology
+- Komar University of Science and Technology for supporting this project
-- All open-source libraries used (Arduino Core for ESP32, Adafruit libraries, TinyGPS++, ArduinoJson, PubSubClient)
+- All contributors to the open-source libraries used in this project
+- The ESP32 community for their extensive resources and examples

 ---